ag-gipp/20CppdData/README.md

 ## Document Collection
 We embedded our test cases in the collection of the NTCIR-12 MathIR Task.
 For research purposes, the dataset is available free of charge [here](http://research.nii.ac.jp/ntcir/permission/ntcir-12/perm-en-MathIR.html).

 For your convinence, we preprocessed the dataset and extracted the hashes of the references used for the experiments described in the paper to the directory [evaluation](/evaluation).
 There are three csv-files wich can be imported to any relational database system.
-The readme in that repository contains specific instructions how to import the documents to mysql ,i.e., maria db 10, running on docker.
+The [readme](/evaluation/README.md) in that folder contains specific instructions how to import the documents to mysql ,i.e., maria db 10, running on docker.